 Thank you and I hope you all have a wonderful, happy and restful holidays.
 I’ll be back with more Hollywood Essays in 2014.

-(Special thank you to Farran Nehme aka @selfstyledsiren who came up with two excellent questions for tonight’s session but sadly, I was only able to ask one.)
+Notes: A special thank you to Farran Nehme aka @selfstyledsiren who came up with two excellent questions for tonight’s session but sadly, I was only able to ask one.